 Homemade Rock Candy is awesome!
 It really is food science working at its finest.
 Not only is it a fun science experiment to do but the end result is so tasty.

 Using just a few ingredients you can make rock candy at home.
 It would make a great activity to do with the kids as well.
 Maybe someone needs to conduct a science experiment for school?
 This would work perfectly for that.
 It is easy to do, if I can do it, you can do it.
 Let’s get started!

 Step 1: Gather the ingredients and tools

-Homemade rock candy only requires a few ingredients.
+Homemade rock candy only requires a few simple ingredients.
 You will need:

 - Water – I generally use filtered water, since my tap water tastes gross.

-- White granulated sugar – The sugar is the star of the dish.
+- White granulated sugar – White sugar is the star of the dish.
 You can’t make rock candy without the sugar.